Chapter 4. Dysbacteriosis

 - Instead of restoring intestinal flora, Western medicine relies on its replacement with fiber to alleviate constipation, because undigested fiber increases the volume of stools.

-- Treatment of constipation related to dysbacteriosis was the primary rational for the relatively recent (first part of the nineteenth century) and purposeful introduction of fiber (“bulk,” “roughage”) into the human diet.
+- Treatment of constipation related to dysbacteriosis was the primary rationale for the relatively recent (first part of the nineteenth century) and purposeful introduction of fiber (“bulk,” “roughage”) into the human diet.

 - The decimation of intestinal flora exposes the internal organs to colonization with undesirable bacteria, weakens the immune system, and causes a shortage of essential vitamins.